-Carved into and out of Naples famed tuff rock, the Angevins 14th century fortress built by the Angevins.
-It was replaced by the six-pointed star structure we see today.
-Set like a crown on the crest of Vomero hill, this unique example of 16th century military architecture is owed to Viceroy Don Pedro Alvarez de Toledo and Pedro Luis Escriva, a military engineer from Valencia.
+The baby of Naples Castles, Castel Sant’Elmo dates to a 14th century fortress built by the Angevins.
+It was replaced by the six-pointed star military structure we see today in the 16th century by Viceroy Don Pedro Alvarez de Toledo and Pedro Luis Escriva, a military engineer from Valencia.
 The San Martino Chartherouse sits just below.